vmanchik/Data-Lakes-and-Lakehouses-with-Spark-and-Azure-Databricks/README.md

 ![Relational ERD](ERD_diagram.png)

 ## Project Steps
-1. Develop a dimentional model
+1. Develop a dimensional model
-2. Sndest raw data into Azue Databricks DBFS
+2. Send raw data into Azure Databricks DBFS
-3. Extract Divvy's raw data from csv files into the delta table storage format with appropriate data schema for each table
+3. Extract Divvy's raw data from CSV files into the delta table storage format with appropriate data schema for each table
 4. Transform the data into the star schema data model using Spark and Spark-SQL

 ## Star Schema Design